Thang1703hrsh/SAMD/README.md

 | Batch size | 32 | 32 | 32 | 32 | 32 | 32 | 32 |
 | LR scheduler | Cosine | Cosine | Cosine | Cosine | Cosine | Cosine | Cosine |

-Method-specific knobs (e.g., projection sizes, top-m token selection, Matryoshka slice set) are configured inside the notebooks.

-## Utilities

-- `scripts/validate_notebooks.py` validates notebook JSON.
-If you keep notebooks under `CTKD/` and `MRL/` (instead of `notebooks/`), update the `nb_dir` path in that script accordingly.
+### SAMD objective weighting (notebook knobs)

+The SAMD notebooks expose practical knobs for balancing:

+- **Task loss** (SimCSE / Matryoshka InfoNCE)
+- **Matryoshka prefix KD** (teacher → student)
+- **Span-aware attention alignment** (optional; computed every N steps)

+Weights are ramped over training steps to improve stability (e.g., delay attention alignment until the student geometry becomes reasonable).

 ## Reproducibility tips

-- Fix a random seed (Python / NumPy / PyTorch) inside each notebook.
+- Fix random seeds (Python / NumPy / PyTorch) inside each notebook.
-- Log the exact versions of `torch`, `transformers`, and `peft` when producing paper tables.
+- Log exact versions of `torch`, `transformers`, and `peft` when producing paper tables.
-- When running large teachers, prefer a GPU runtime and set `torch_dtype` / `device_map` consistently.
+- For large teachers, prefer a GPU runtime and set `torch_dtype` / `device_map` consistently.

 ## Troubleshooting

+- **Blocked push (secret scanning)**: if GitHub blocks your push due to a token in history, remove it from notebooks and rewrite history (do not bypass).
 - **CUDA OOM (large teachers like LLM2Vec/Mistral)**: reduce batch size, use gradient accumulation, or choose a smaller teacher.
-- **bfloat16 issues**: if your GPU does not support bf16 well, switch to fp16 or fp32.
+- **bf16 issues**: if your GPU does not support bf16, switch to fp16 or fp32.
 - **Padding side**: some decoder-style teachers may require `padding_side="left"`.

 ## Citation

+If you use this repository in academic work, please cite:

 ```bibtex
 @misc{samd2026,